 Give this houseplant a well-draining sandy soil, preferably the type most suitable for growing cacti and succulent plants.
 Pot your plant in a hanging basket so its trailing foliage can hang down.

 As with most succulent plants, the string of beads requires little care.
 However, while there’s little maintenance involved with growing a rosary string of beads plant, you will need to provide it with some care.

 This succulent plant is drought tolerant, surviving long periods without water.
 In fact, the plant’s water-storing abilities allow it to be watered thoroughly one week and then pretty much forgotten the next week or two.
 Watering too often can increase the chances of root rot.
-So be sure to let the soil dry out at least half an inch or so between waterings.
+Be sure to let the soil dry out at least half an inch (1 cm.) or so between waterings.
 In winter, cut back watering to about once monthly.

 Occasionally, you may find that pruning becomes necessary as part of your string of pearls care in order to maintain its size or appearance.
 This is simple to do.
 Trim off any dead stems and pearls, as well as any stems that have lost a lot of their ‘beads.’
 Pruning back will help promote fuller, more compact plants.